Wektor607/CCI-Bonn.github.io/starters/academic/content/post/job-research/index.md

 - Opportunities to attend national and international conferences (MICCAI, CVPR,...)
 - Potential for being involved in industry (research) collaborations

+## Starting Date

+The Ph.D and Postdoc positions will start from 1st July 2025.

 ## Interested?
 Contact us

 - Please send your application to contact@ccibonn.ai (cc: aditya.rastogi@ukbonn.de), mentioning the role you want to apply for along with your CV and a short cover letter (~ 1 page, about yourself (not included in CV) and your research interest).

+- Important: If you are applying for a master thesis position, please also mention in your email information like "when you want to start the thesis work", "would you be interested in moving to Bonn for your thesis", "do you want to pursue PhD after your thesis" and "whether you already have a professor in your college to be your co-advisor (if required by your institute)".